toluaina/toluaina.github.io/docs/getting-started/running.md

     pgsync --config /optional/path/to/schema.json
     ```

 !!! info
     You can also specify the schema config as an environment variable **SCHEMA** and omit it in the command(s) above.
-    See the next section on specifying connection parameters via environment variables.
+    The next section describes how to specify connection parameters via environment variables.